 BC headed back to the polls and we worked hard to help get out the vote in the Cowichan Valley and Nanaimo-North Cowichan ridings with the #OurElection campaign.
 Through local events, online videos and white board messages we wanted to hear from citizens on why they were voting.
 We also ran voter registration booths and handed out "how signs" during all candidate debates to try and hold candidates accountable to how they would deliver on their promises.
 Overall, the Cowichan Valley riding elected a Green Party MLA, Nanaimo-North Cowichan remained NDP and we saw a change from a Liberal to NDP-Green government for the province.

 No to Kinder Morgan

-By the end of 2017, things were pretty tense when it came to the Kinder Morgan pipeline expansion project with protests and occupy campaigns happening across the province.
+By the end of 2017, things were pretty tense when it came to the Kinder Morgan pipeline expansion project.
 We hosted a strategy session to see how volunteers in Cowichan could get involved, being that the proposed project was taking place on the mainland.
 Two teams were developed, one was dedicated to visiting the mainland to support different protests on Burnaby mountain.
 The first including coordinating a bus load of 56 Cowichan citizens over on March 10, 2018 for the Protect the Inlet march, followed by a local TD Divestment protest and other dates throughout the spring.